<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 9) Stabler-Leadbeater Apothecary Museum

-The Stabler-Leadbeater Apothecary Museum has seen a resurgence of young visitors thanks to a book series named for Harry Potter, but the apothecary was a family business founded in 1792.
-The company was open until 1933 and one of Alexandria’s oldest.
-The museum displays a collection of herbal botanicals, hand-blown glass, and medical equipment.
-This is an addition to journals, prescription and formula books, ledgers, and invoices.
+The Stabler-Leadbeater Apothecary Museum has seen a resurgence of young visitors thanks to a book series named after Harry Potter, but the apothecary was a family business founded in 1792.
+The company was open until 1933 and is one of Alexandria’s oldest.

 10) The George Washington Masonic National Memorial

-Simply stated, the mission of the museum is, “To inspire humanity through education to emulate and promote the virtues, character, and vision of George Washington, the Man, the Mason, and Father of our Country.
-Highlighting the first president’s involvement with the Masonic fraternity is the primary function of the museum.
-The memorial is currently under its first major renovation since its original construction.
+The museum's mission is “To inspire humanity through education to emulate and promote the virtues, character, and vision of George Washington, the Man, the Mason, and Father of our Country.”

 11) Lee-Fendall House Museum and Garden